ZJU-FAST-Lab/tracailer/README.md

 [Paper](https://arxiv.org/pdf/2501.xxxxx) | [Video](https://www.youtube.com/watch?v=xxxxxxxxx)

-This repository is for the paper, "Tracailer: An Efficient Trajectory Planner for \\ Tractor-Trailer Robots in Unstructured Environments".
+This repository is for the paper, "Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Vehicles in Unstructured Environments".

 ## Quick Start